Albatross (instrumental): Commercial performance

 "Albatross" was re-released in the United Kingdom in April 1973 as part of a CBS Records series entitled "Hall of Fame Hits", and enjoyed a second UK chart run, peaking at number 2.

-As of 2019, "Albatross" has sold over 900,000 copies in the UK.
+Archived footage of the band was aired on Top of the Pops to accompany the audio clip of "Albatross", during which the host mistakenly announced that the band had since broken up.